marthaurion/JChess/README.md

 - Added some fancy Javadocs.

 Known Issues:
-- Frame is disposed for black when white makes its first move.
+- Frame is disposed for black when white makes its first move in the online version.
 This is disruptive, as the window closes, then re-opens.
 - Certain moves cause errors to occur.
 This needs to be tested more extensively.

 General Testing: